Individual grades or one group grade shared by all members?

 Provide rubrics, standards, and guidelines before students assess each other's work.
-Take the time to meet virtually with each team to discuss team roles, how you expect the team to work together, how often meetings need to take place, and how the peer assessment portion affects their final grades.
+Take the time to meet virtually with each team to discuss team roles.
+Discuss how you expect the team to work together, how often meetings need to take place, and how the peer assessment portion affects their final grades.

 You can use a simple weekly progress report to help group members stay on track.
-Include three or four of the following questions:
+Include three or four of these questions:

-- Was enough time spent on the group work?
+- Did you spend enough time on the group work?

 - Did all members contribute equally?

 - Did the members work well together?

 - What else could you have contributed to help your team this week?

 - What else could others have contributed to help your team this week?